bawolf/bitcoindata/README.md

 ## The Core Metric

-**PoPATH (Percent of Previous ATH)** measures Bitcoin's price as a percentage of its all-time high on that date:
+**PoPATH (Percent of Previous ATH)** measures Bitcoin's price as a percentage of the all-time high from the day before:

 ```
-PoPATH = (Day's High Price / ATH on That Date) × 100
+PoPATH = (Day's High Price / ATH Before That Day) × 100
 ```

-Higher percentages mean Bitcoin is closer to its ATH.
-Lower percentages indicate it's further away, which historically correlates with more difficult periods for holders.
+This calculation allows the metric to exceed 100% when Bitcoin breaks its previous ATH, better capturing the emotional experience of holding:

+- **>100%**: Euphoric days when Bitcoin breaks into new territory
+- **90-100%**: Easy days, very close to previous highs
+- **50-90%**: Moderate difficulty, noticeable distance from ATH
+- **<50%**: Hard days, far from previous highs

+Higher percentages correlate with easier emotional periods for holders, while lower percentages indicate more psychologically challenging times.

 ## API Endpoints

 - `GET /api/current-analysis` - Live Bitcoin price and ATH analysis
 - `GET /api/historical-data?days=365` - Historical ATH distance data
 - `GET /api/distribution-histogram` - Statistical distribution data
-- `GET /api/hardest-days` - The most difficult days to hold Bitcoin
+- `GET /api/hardest-days` - The most difficult and easiest days to hold Bitcoin

 ### Example Response